-Born: October 23, 1907 | Died: 1949
+Born: September 23, 1907 | Died: 1949

 Pianist Albert Ammons was the king of boogie-woogie, a bluesy jazz style that swept the United States, and then the world, from the late 1930s into the mid-1940s.
 Although his origins were modest, his powerful piano style would take him from Chicago barrooms to Carnegie Hall to the White House.
 As a soloist and in duets, Ammons's propulsive style gave life to classics like Boogie Woogie Stomp and Pinetop's Boogie Woogie.
 Albert Ammons was one of the big three of late-'30s boogie-woogie, along with Pete Johnson and Meade Lux Lewis.